← All posts

 Run authenticated commands directlyUse vault_run for subprocess injection

-OpaqueVault is a zero-knowledge MCP secret manager for Claude Code and other AI coding agents.
+OpaqueVault is an end-to-end encrypted MCP secret manager for Claude Code and other AI coding agents — secrets are encrypted on your machine before leaving it, and the server stores only ciphertext it cannot decrypt.
 Get started free →

 Related: How to keep API keys secure with Claude Code · MCP Secret Manager — How OpaqueVault Works